 Introducing EnhanceJS: A smarter, safer way to apply progressive enhancement

-As we discuss in our new book, Designing with Progressive Enhancement, and in previous articles and presentations, building with progressive enhancement is essential to ensuring a usable experience for all.
+As we discuss in our new book, Designing with Progressive Enhancement, and in previous articles, building with progressive enhancement is essential to ensuring a usable experience for all.
 But how do you determine which browsers should receive the enhanced experience and which should stick with the basic experience?

 - It assigns a class named

 htmlelement.
 (Useful for small-scale enhancements to a page)

 If any single test fails, no enhancements are made, and the page is left as is: a fully functioning basic experience (provided, of course, that it was built with proper progressive enhancement techniques).

 EnhanceJS then saves the browser’s pass or fail result in a cookie to prevent the framework from running through the capabilities tests at every page load.
 When EnhanceJS runs on subsequent pages, it first checks the cookie and then proceeds by adding enhancements (or not); if no cookie is found, it runs through the suite of tests again.

 As a fallback option, the framework script appends a “toggle link” to the end of the page for users to manually switch between the basic and enhanced versions of the site.
 This level of user control is valuable for those occasions when a browser passes the tests and enhancements are applied, but something doesn’t work correctly.

 For a demo of a site using EnhanceJS, look no further than the page you’re reading right now!
 Assuming you’re in a browser with cookies enabled, just scroll to the bottom of the page, where you’ll see a “View low-bandwidth version” link.
 Clicking the link will toggle you from the basic to the enhanced version of this page.
 (If you see a “view high-bandwidth version” link, you’re viewing the un-enhanced version of the page, which means either your browser did not pass the test suite, or perhaps you already clicked the toggle link).